bleskes/elasticsearch/java/apps/engineApi/README.txt

 ==================

-The Prelert Engine API is a RESTful anomaly detector built to automatically identify anomalies large data volumes.
+The Prelert Engine API is a RESTful anomaly detector built to automatically identify anomalies in large data volumes.

 The RESTful interface can create analytic jobs, upload data to those jobs, and persist the results in a queryable data store.
 The API is modeled around the